djalbat/easy/README.md

 The `getBounds` method takes optional `includeBorder` and `includeMargin` arguments in a similar vein to the `getWidth` and `getHeight` methods.

 The value of the third `mouseButton` argument of the handler passed to the `onMouseXXX` method is either `Element.LEFT_MOUSE_BUTTON`, `Element.MIDDLE_MOUSE_BUTTON` or `Element.RIGHT_MOUSE_BUTTON`.
 If you want the native event object passed to callbacks instead, use the `on()` method.

-Check the source of the `Element` class for the use of namespaces in event handlers.

 The second argument of the `onClick` method is an optional value specifying the mouse button, the default value being `Element.LEFT_MOUSE_BUTTON` and the other being `Element.MIDDLE_MOUSE_BUTTON`.
 Only the left and middle mouse buttons are supported, not the right button.
 The `Button` constructor also takes these two arguments in addition to the standard first argument.